Antarpreet/agentic-workflow-mcp/Readme.md

     Use MCP Tools to start a workflow to YOUR_PROMPT_HERE.
     // This will create embeddings for the files passed in the prompt.
     Use MCP tool to embed files #file:Readme.md
-    // This will create a 2D or 3D visualization of the embeddings.
+    // This will create a 2D or 3D visualization of the embeddings
+    // for the default collection from the config unless specified in the prompt.
     Use MCP tool to visualize embeddings.
     ```

+---

 ## Config Settings